rollkit/docs/docs/intro.md

 :::

 ## Use Cases

-Rollkit can be used to deploy modular infrastructure pieces, or all the way up the stack to deploy app-chains.

 ### Build an App-Specific Roll-up with Cosmos-SDK
 Cosmos-SDK, and its extensive documentation and tooling may be used to create a Rollkit-compatible blockchain app.